VladimirBondarev/ETWSplitter/README.md

 There is optional compression you can use too.

 Really, this program is trivial, but was very useful to me and my colleagues at the time.
 All of the real magic is in the TraceEvent library, which isn't mine.

+You can find a compiled ETWSplitter.exe in the Releases section.